trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>What is LD_LIBRARY_PATH?</b></summary><br>

-Environment variable LD_LIBRARY_PATH is a colon-separated set of directories where libraries should be searched for first, before the standard set of directories; this is useful when debugging a new library or using a nonstandard library for special purposes.
+Environment variable <code>LD_LIBRARY_PATH</code> is a colon-separated set of directories where libraries should be searched for first, before the standard set of directories; this is useful when debugging a new library or using a nonstandard library for special purposes.

 </details>